 The Story of the First Game of Better Me™:

 Shortly after that, the first test game was played, with just myself and one close friend.
-In this very crude first game (we didn't even have physical game cards, we were just using the few cards I'd written in a google doc), it was obvious to both players that this was really something special.
+It was a crude first game (we didn't even have physical game cards, we were just using the few cards I'd written on my computer), but it was obvious to both of us that this was really something special.

 My good friend, who played that first test game with me, made a commitment I'll never forget.
 She decided to sponsor an orphaned elephant at a wildlife trust in Kenya, and to do it in her kids' name for Christmas, which was only six weeks away.
 Here is an excerpt from her email to me soon after the game: